Benton County Tax Revenue

 Building a Cleaner Future

 Utilities across Washington State seek to use renewable energy for their electricity needs, and businesses are also increasing their commitment to renewable power.
 In 2019 the state enacted a law that commits Washington to an electricity supply free of greenhouse gas emissions by 2045.
 As part of this directive, coal plants in the Pacific Northwest will be retired, creating a regional capacity shortfall.
-At full build-out, the project will generate up to 600MW or enough renewable energy to power approximately 140,000 homes.

 Flexibility & Diversity